The Story so far - Part Three

 Packing up and leaving 196 was emotional but there is nothing like packing up 6 years worth of shop debris to ease the sadness.
-It had served us incredibly well but we were already getting excited about our plans for the new space.
+It had served us incredibly well, packed with our vintage inspired fashion, homeware & gifts, but we were already getting excited about our plans for the new space.

 When it came to paint choices, we decided to go with the same wall colour as in the last shop.

 Our favourite 'Dickensian, nicotine stained, mustard' that we love so much and have always had so many lovely comments and requests to colour match.
 After much deliberation we also decided on a dark teal for the counter area.
 We were concerned that it would be way too dark but we love the depth it gives the space.

 We had been counting on Antique Markets providing us with lots of beautiful furniture to fit out whatever new shop we had moved into……… Hmmm yeah that was now out of the question!
 Antique fairs and markets were a distant memory…..
 Luckily, a little trip to our storage space in Firle came up trumps and we used all sorts of odds and ends to create a space we are really, really proud of.
 Our shop counter was an old kitchen unit bought at the Lewes Auction house years ago for £40!

 We reused a lot of what we had from the previous premises.
 The panelling from behind the counter instantly transformed the space and we felt at home before we knew it.